XFarooqi/Email_Automator/README.md

 ## Licence

 It is free for the community.
-Fell free use and Enjoy!
+Feel free to use it, and Enjoy!